This Decimal to Binary Converter lets you convert any Decimal number to Binary quickly and easily.

-At the bottom of this page, there is a tutorial on How to Convert Decimal to Binary – read it if you want to learn more about the process of converting decimal numbers to binary.
+Read (or watch) our tutorial on How to Convert Decimal to Binary to learn more about the process of converting decimal numbers to binary.

 How to Convert Decimal to Binary

-If you work with computers, you may find yourself needing a basic understanding of binary.
+If you work with computers, you may find yourself needing a basic understanding of the binary number system.
 Or, maybe you just want to know binary for fun.
-Either way, understanding how to convert decimal to binary can be a useful tool.
+Either way, understanding how to convert from decimal number system to binary number system can be a useful tool.

 Here’s the best part: you don’t need a degree in math or a decimal to binary calculator do it.